QuantAnalyticsTorch/quant_analytics_flow/docs/source/index.rst

    :hidden:

    getting_started
+   user_guide
    modules

 This is the introduction to Quant Analytics Flow.
-User are recommended to read the :hoverxref:`getting started <getting_started>`
+User are recommended to read the :hoverxref:`getting started <getting_started>`.
+Further ideas here

 .. grid:: 2
     :margin: 5 5 0 0